GraceYU113/LetterDrop/README.md

 - **Win / Lose Condition**:
   If the player misses or fails to type the correct key 5 times, the game ends and the final score is displayed.
+  Pay attention: the grey letters are danger letters.
+Once the player clicks it, the game ends immediately!
 - **Background**:
   Designed to replace boring typing drills with a more engaging activity, similar to *Fruit Ninja*.